-CAFFEINE, SMOKING, ALCOHOL AND ILLICIT DRUG USE - It is recommended in pregnancy to have less than 200 mg of caffeine per day.
+CAFFEINE, SMOKING, ALCOHOL AND ILLICIT DRUG USE -

+It is recommended in pregnancy to have less than 200 mg of caffeine per day.
 Women who smoke during pregnancy have a higher risk for miscarriage and for having low birthweight babies.
 If you are pregnant and smoke, you should quit.
 Alcohol is not recommended in pregnancy.
 Women who drink alcohol during pregnancy may have children with physical abnormalities, mental delays, and behavioral problems.
 Illicit drug use is associated with an increased risk of placental bleeding and fetal death.

 INTERCOURSE- For most people, intercourse is safe during pregnancy.
 Your doctor will inform you if you have a condition (low lying placenta, early cervical dilation) where intercourse may not be recommended.
-It is common to have spotting and mild cramping after intercourse and it is not something to worry about.
+It is common to have spotting and mild cramping after intercourse.
 If you develop bleeding similar to a menses, you should inform your obstetrician immediately.